gl1tterbomb/gl1tterbomb/README.md

 I enjoy giving fanart and some stuff to friends!

 Roleplay!
-I do role-playing and play as characters, but rarely, but I still like and miss them.
+I do role-playing and play in characters, but rarely, but I still like and miss them.

 I am an animal and an aquatic lover!
 I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and other!